Group Tour of New Zealand - 28 day Small Group Escorted Tour

 Day 13 – Wellington - InterIslander - Kaikoura

-Our leisurely cruise this morning takes us across Cook Strait to the South Island.
+Our leisurely cruise this morning takes our travellers on this group tour of New Zealand across Cook Strait to the South Island.
 Depart through Wellington Heads and sail into Tory Channel and down the Queen Charlotte Sound to the picturesque port of Picton.
 We travel on to Blenheim in the heart of New Zealand’s largest and most significant wine region, Marlborough.
 A visit is made to the Brancott Estate Winery before taking the scenic coastal drive down to the seaside settlement of Kaikoura.
 Situated on a small rocky peninsula and surrounded by towering mountains.
 Kaikoura is world renowned for whale watching and is one of the few places in the world where these magnificent creatures can be seen year round.
 The area also has an abundance of dolphins, seals and bird life.
 This evening you are free to dine out at one of the many local restaurants.
-Kaikoura is a mecca for seafood lovers and we recommend you try the local specialities including grouper, cod, mussels, paua (abalone) and the town’s namesake – crayfish.
+Kaikoura is a mecca for seafood lovers and we recommend visitors on our group travel tours try the local specialities including grouper, cod, mussels, paua (abalone) and the town’s namesake – crayfish.
 In Kaikoura you will stay at the White Morph for 2 nights with breakfast included.

 Day 14 – Kaikoura